-The overflowing blood may even trickle down the throat and into the stomach and later be coughed up by the patient in the form of bloodied sputum or vomit.
+The overflowing blood may even trickle down the throat and into the stomach and later be coughed up in the form of bloodied sputum or vomit.

-In rare cases, people may even encounter various signs of weakness in the wake of a heavy nose-bleed, such as confusion, faint-headedness, unusual sense of fatigue, and even fainting.
+In rare cases, people may even encounter various signs of weakness during a heavy nosebleed, such as:

-In case of prolonged or excessive bleeding from the nose, medical assistance may be warranted.
-The doctor will evaluate your condition and prescribe treatment accordingly.
-Some of the most commonly used or recommended medical interventions for nosebleeds include:
+Prolonged or excessive bleeding from the nose may warrant medical assistance.
+Some of the most commonly used or recommended medical interventions, (4) for nosebleeds include: